Customer Experience

 1. The real value of the NPS score isn’t in the loyalty question

-Here is a scenario: You just asked an NPS question to a sample audience of 200 and you got a score of 20.
+Here is a scenario: You just asked an NPS scale question to a sample audience of 200 and you got a score of 20.
 What do you understand from this? – That people do not like your brand.

 But why?
 Why this number and what did they not like?
 Or what are they expecting?